ghanse/data-quality-demo/README.md

 ## About This Demo

-This demo shows you how to build a data quality pipeline using the DQX framework and Databricks Lakeflow Declarative pipelines.
+This demo shows you how to build a data quality pipeline using the DQX framework and Databricks Lakeflow Declarative Pipelines (LDP).
 We generate a simulated sales order dataset with some intentional data quality issues, then process it through a medallion architecture (bronze → silver → gold → quarantine) while applying DQX checks to filter out invalid records and track data quality metrics.

 ## Architecture